-7.5 Separating an ActionValue method into Action and Value methods
+7.5 Separating an ActionValue method

 Source directory: schedule/separate\av

 An ActionValue method combines an Action method and returns a value, combining the two types of methods (Action and value) into a single method.
 In this example, we are going to look at the difference between combining an Action and returning a value in a single ActionValue method vs. separating the Action into an Action method and returning the value in a value method.